FamilyTreesNet/heine/README.md

 William Heyns writes: "Leen Ramp, son of Adrian Ramp: Adrian's first wife Elisabeth (Heijns) Ramp (b.
 Moerkapelle Dec 12, 1889, d.
 Jan 27, 1921) passed away before Leen was born to Adrian's second wife Coba, Leen's mother.
 Coba was a fine mother to all the Ramp children and I used to correspond with her about the whole family while she was living.
 Leen was also close to his half-brothers and sisters.
 Half-brother Wim Ramp and wife Jans (Goedhart-Ramp) inherited the Family chart from Aunt Johanna (Heijns) Vander Wilk (d.
 Aug 21, 1971), and on one occasion mentioned it to Leen after I had written to him about family record search.
 That's when Leen sent us the photocopy of the chart.
 All very providential and we could not have developed the website without it.
 Leen is now quite ill and my latest contacts have been with Wim Koster who can not write English and we must depend on his daughter to communicate."
 (Leen Ramp died April 23, 2001.
 We have stayed in contact with Jos Ramp and [Ellen Verhoeven](https://www.facebook.com/ellen.verhoeven.75).)

-Word Docs prepared by geneologist Jan Th.
+Documents prepared by geneologist Jan Th.
 Kaufmann in Germany in 2002:

 [Heyns (Heins) Ancestors](../heyns/hain-farm.htm)
 [Parenteel Van Peter Freiershaus](20070204_ParenteelVanPeterFreiershaus.doc)